Saliamonas Banaitis: Owner of a printing press

 When the Lithuanian press ban was lifted, he petitioned the Ministry of National Education for a permit to open a Lithuanian press in Kaunas.
 The permit was received but the authorities demanded to print pro-Russian newspaper Lietuvos balsas (Voice of Lithuania).
 The first issue was published on 19 January 1906, but perhaps due to sabotage by Banaitis, the newspaper was discontinued after 32 issues.
 The beginnings were difficult – there was a lack of equipment (the first acquisition was a hand-powered Koenig & Bauer press) and of qualified personnel.
 To obtain enough funds, Banaitis mortgaged his farm in Vaitiekupiai.
 By 1914, the press grew to 30 employees and four printing presses.
 But due to lack of quality equipment and typeset, the publications were of low polygraphic quality.

 Banaitis press closely cooperated with the Society of Saint Casimir.
 The major project was the publication of the full Bible translation into Lithuanian by Juozapas Skvireckas from the Vulgate.
 The first sections of the New Testament (the four gospels and Acts of the Apostles) were published already in 1906.
 In total, six volumes were published in 1911–1937 – the first two volumes were published under Banaitis' ownership.
 In 1907, he published his own translation of seven Japanese fairy tales from Russian to address the public interest in Japan in the wake of the Russo-Japanese War.
 In ten years, the press published about 300 books with a combined circulation of 1.3 million.
 Some of these were small cheap booklets printed in thousands of copies, such as a 13-page booklet on good confession (50,000 copies sold for three kopeykas each) in 1905 and a farmer's calendar (75,000 copies sold for three kopeykas each) in 1910.
 In total, between 1905 and 1918, the press published 358 Lithuanian, 34 Russian, five Polish, and one Latin book.
 The press also printed Lithuanian newspapers Garnys, Viensėdis and magazines Ateitis, Bažnytinė apžvalga, Draugija, Lietuvaitė, Lietuvos mokykla, Nedėldienio skaitymas, Vienybė.

 During World War I, Banaitis did not evacuate to Russia and continued to work in Kaunas.
 When Germans captured Kaunas in summer 1915, Banaitis published newspaper Kauno žinios (Kaunas News).
 It was a brief newsletter-type publication on the developments in the front and in the city.
 Banaitis wanted to publish it only in Lithuanian, but Ober Ost officials insisted on translating it to German and Polish.
 The newspaper was discontinued by the end of 1915.
 Banaitis wanted to publish other Lithuanian periodicals, but did not get a permit from the German authorities.
 Banaitis then secretly printed an anti-German proclamation.
 When it was discovered by the Germans, two employees were arrested and imprisoned.
 Banaitis managed to secure their release in two months.
-On 1 November 1918, Banaitis sold his press for 25,000 Rbls to the Society of Saint Casimir.
+On 1 November 1918, Banaitis sold his press for 25,000 German ostrubels to the Society of Saint Casimir.